LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Another possibility for filtering is to use a reference measurement instead of a simulated ideal magnet as a reference, as described before.
 This can initially come from a magnet selected as a reference magnet.
 As a result, the filter algorithm returns the measurements that are most similar to the selected reference magnet.
-The code snipped in listing \ref{lst:custom_find_similar_values_algorithm_refmagnet} shows the modified filter algorithm code, with added _ref input parameter for the reference measurement.
+The code snipped in Listing \ref{lst:custom_find_similar_values_algorithm_refmagnet} shows the modified filter algorithm code, with added _ref input parameter for the reference measurement.

 ```python {#lst:custom_find_similar_values_algorithm_refmagnet caption="Modified user implemented custom find algorithm using a reference magnet reading"}